prosecutor-indicators/ppi-edit/content/home/stock.md

 [[item]]
   title = ""

-  content = "To deploy indicators in your office see the implementation page." align = "center"  # Choose `center`, `left`, or `right`.
+  content = "To deploy indicators in your office, see the implementation page." align = "center"  # Choose `center`, `left`, or `right`.

   # Call to action button (optional).